lucee/lucee-docs/docs/03.reference/01.functions/arraypush/function.md

 ---
-title: arraypush
+title: ArrayPush
-id: function-arraypush
+id: function-arrayPush
 related:
 categories:
     - array
 ---

-Inserts an array element at the end of an array and return the new size of the array.
+Adds an element at the end of an array and returns a new size of the array.